IBS with constipation – how to reduce symptoms

 IBS coaching offers an IBS relief program in English.
 The IBS relief program consists of 5 main pillars, namely: awareness, eating, exercising, energy and resting.
-With this complete program you’ll discover how you can get rid of your stomach / intestinal complaints, with lasting results, in a way that suits you personally.
+With this complete program you’ll discover how you can get rid of your stomach / abdominal complaints, with lasting results, in a way that suits you personally.
 We always treat everyone individually, focusing on you, your personal situation and your specific complaints.
-This is the only program you need to regain control over your intestinal complaints.
+This is the only program you need to regain control over your abdominal complaints.

 If you would like to find out more about Janna Koopman’s work as an IBS dietitian and coach, leave a comment below.
 Do you want more personalized advice?
 Please contact Janna for a free consultation.